exevil/Keys-For-Sketch/README.md

 1. Choose menu item for shortcut redefinition
 1. Click on its shortcut or on `...` on the right side
 1. Press new short
-1. Resolve conflicts if needed
+1. Resolve conflict if needed
 1. Enjoy

 ## FAQ